AndyFooGuoZhen/Redux/README.md

 State management library , makes states global

 # Store
 Global state that's gonna be accesible.
-In a store , you will have multiple slices (think interface) for components.
-EX: CounterState is an interface that defines the types of the data that will be used in a Counter component.
+In a store , you will have multiple slices for components.

+# Slice
+A slice encapsulates the state, actions, and reducer logic related to a specific feature.

 # Action
 What you use to interact/change the state